Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/properties.rst

 Metadata
 ========

-List of  metadata of displayed image.
+A list of metadata of the displayed image.

 .. note::

-   Metadata will only be displayed for image, that has not been processed by any effect.
+   The metadata will only be displayed for the image, that has not been processed by any effect.
    By default images are processed by alpha over blending.